Samuellaudev/nuxt-blog/content/articles/add-fontAwesome-nuxt.md

   If you just want to add usual Font Awesome icons, then the official tutorials in Font Awesome is suffice.
 However, if you want to add special icons, such as brands like Instagram, then you would need to add a few more lines to the files.
 Here I use Nuxt 2 as an example.
 </div>

-## First, follow the official documentation
+## First, install the core package

 ### Step 1: Bring in Font Awesome